(Top)

 • Reading speed: A model like Gemini 1.5 Pro can read an entire book in 30 seconds.
 It can learn an entirely new language and translate texts in half a minute.

-• Thinking speed: AI models can write at speeds far surpassing any human, writing entire computer programmes in seconds.
+• Writing speed: AI models can write at speeds far surpassing any human, writing entire computer programmes in seconds.

 • Amount of knowledge: Modern LLMs know far more than any human, its knowledge spanning virtually every domain.
 There is no human whose knowledge breadth comes close.